Cooperative Multi-Satellite ISAC Networks: Centralized vs. Distributed Sensing: Numerical Results

-Fig. \ref{Fig_3} plots the average distance error versus the number of targets.
-The figure shows that both the proposed centralized and distributed frameworks outperform other performance baselines.
-The figure also shows that the distributed framework consistently outperforms the centralized framework across all regions, despite requiring substantially lower fronthaul overhead and computational complexity.
+Fig. \ref{Fig:Target_Simulation} plots the RMSE versus the number of targets with the grid-based sensing algorithms.
+The figure shows that both the proposed centralized and distributed frameworks outperform other baselines.
+The figure also shows that the distributed framework outperforms the centralized one under sufficient resources, despite requiring substantially lower fronthaul overhead and computational complexity.
 Specifically, in the single-target case, the distributed framework surpasses the grid bound, owing to its ability to resolve off-grid targets through data fusion.
 On the contrary, the centralized framework is restricted to on-grid estimation and is therefore bounded by the grid error.

 Compared to the compressed sensing benchmark, the OMP-based algorithm achieves more accurate sensing performance in multi-target scenarios.
 For CoSaMP, off-grid basis mismatch spreads target energy over coherent atoms, resulting in incorrect pruning and performance loss.
 The MUSIC algorithm can provide precise AoD information, but not range information.
 For this reason, centralized MUSIC achieves better performance than the non-cooperative one; however, it still shows a larger error compared to the proposed frameworks.